BJP leader Vijender Gupta files defamation case against Arvind Kejriwal and Manish Sisodia

-NEW DELHI: BJP leader Vijender Gupta Tuesday filed a defamation case against Delhi Chief Minister Arvind Kejriwal and his deputy Manish Sisodia for “maligning” his image after they accused him of being part of an alleged “conspiracy” to kill the AAP chief.
+NEW DELHI, June 4: BJP leader Vijender Gupta Tuesday filed a defamation case against Delhi Chief Minister Arvind Kejriwal and his deputy Manish Sisodia for “maligning” his image after they accused him of being part of an alleged “conspiracy” to kill the AAP chief.

 Gupta had also sent legal notices to Kejriwal and Sisodia a week ago asking them to apologise.